-Similar to the FHA program, VA loans are backed by the U.S. Department of Veterans Affairs and offered by most mainstream mortgage lenders.
+The VA mortgage program is backed by the U.S. Department of Veterans Affairs and offered by most mainstream mortgage lenders.

 This loan, backed by the U.S. Department of Agriculture, is another zero-down program.
-To qualify, you’ll need to have a low or average income for your area and purchase a home in a qualified ‘rural’ area.
-Keep in mind that ‘rural’ isn’t as restrictive as it sounds; about 97% of the U.S. landmass is eligible.
+To qualify, you’ll need to have a low or average income for your area and purchase a home in a qualified “rural” area.
+However, “rural” isn’t as restrictive as it sounds; about 97% of the U.S. landmass is eligible.